-QueueExplorer Limitations when working with MSMQ
+QueueExplorer Limitations with MSMQ

 Although QueueExplorer makes queues and messages look similar to folders and files, under the hood they are still first-in first-out queues.
 For some operations QueueExplorer will perform Receive and/or Send operations.
 Send operation will always put new message on the end of the queue, sorted by priority.

 - When you load, copy, drag&drop or edit message it will go to the end of queue.

 - Higher priority messages will be listed above lower priority messages, unless they are sorted by some field.

 - When messages are copied, moved, saved, loaded, some properties will be changed.
 For example: sender, time sent, time arrived, etc.

 - QueueExplorer doesn't update display in real time.
 If some other application or another QueueExplorer window modifies some queue, you have to use "Refresh" to see these changes.

 - Some operations could fail or produce undesirable results if messages are removed in the mean time by some other program.
 It's advisable to stop other processes that use queue while operations like copy, move, etc. are performed.

 - If journaling is enabled messages removed from queue will show up in the journal if they are in any way removed from queue - in case of delete, cut, move, send to back, etc.